 Keeping in mind the above mentioned tips can help you avoid the unfortunate situations of identity theft.

-Article by Anas Baig, security expert and journalist.
-He is a computer science graduate specialising in internet security, science and technology.
-He is also a security professional with a passion for robots & IoT devices.
+Anas Baig is a computer science graduate specialising in internet security, science and technology.
+He is also a security professional with a passion for robots.